 Pico de Orizaba

-Mexico also has a huge mountain, this one a stratovolcano that tops 18,500 feet.
+The tallest mountain in Mexico is a stratovolcano that tops 18,500 feet.
 Though it has not erupted since the late 1800s, Pico de Orizaba is considered dormant rather than extinct.

 It’s only the third tallest mountain in North America, but it’s the tallest volcano.
 In fact, it is the second most prominent volcanic peak on earth after Mount Kilimanjaro.